giantswarm/docs/src/content/tutorials/security/rbac/_index.md

 where `<cn-prefix>` is a username of your choice and `<cluster-domain>` is your cluster's domain, for example `w6wn8.k8s.example.eu-central-1.aws.gigantic.io`.

-When binding roles to a user you need to use the full username mentioned above.
+When binding roles to a user, the full username must be used, in the format above.

 ### Using organizations

-Organizations you set when creating `key-pairs` get mapped to groups inside `Kubernetes`.
-You can then assign roles to a whole group of users.
-A user can be part of multiple groups and thus be assigned multiple roles, too.
+Organizations you set when creating `key-pairs` get mapped to groups inside Kubernetes.
+This allows role assignment to whole groups of users.
+A user can be part of multiple groups and thus be assigned multiple roles, the permissions of which are additive.

 There is only a single predefined user group inside Kubernetes.
-Members of the `system:masters` group will directly be assigned the default `cluster-admin` role inside your cluster, which is allowed to do anything.
-Our recommendation is to only use this kind of user, when bootstrapping security settings for the cluster.
+Members of the `system:masters` group will directly be assigned the default `cluster-admin` role, which is allowed to do anything.
+Our recommendation is to only use this kind of user when bootstrapping security settings for the cluster.

 ### Default settings

 The `<cn-prefix>` defaults to the email you sign in with at Giant Swarm.
 The default organization is empty.
-Thus, a user that's created without any additional `CN` prefix and/or Organizations won't have any rights on the cluster unless you bind a role to their specific username.
+Thus, a user that's created without any additional `CN` prefix and/or Organizations won't have any rights on the cluster unless a role to their specific username is bound in the cluster.

 ## Bootstrapping and managing access rights